 The Enjin Marketplace

-What is an ERC-1155 token
+What is an ERC-1155 token?

 The ERC-1155 token in this example is a vending machine that sells you that soft drink but also sells 10 different soft drinks, some candy, and some popcorn and beer too.

 It makes the entire generating, sending and receiving different kinds of assets a lot easier, cheaper and faster, while still maintaining all the advantages of using a blockchain.
-It also enables these items to be send across different games.
+It also enables these items to be sent across different games.

-If you want to dig deeper into the technical aspects we recommend reading their Ethereum improvement proposal.
+If you want to dig deeper into the technical aspects, we recommend reading their Ethereum improvement proposal.

-Although this obviously enables major changes in the way games are played, an even greater difference, and in our view the real gamechanger, is being able to attach your own profile or avatar to an ERC-1155 token, and transferring your character from one game to another.
-For the first time ever this means that all the time invested into leveling up a character, with certain accolades and accomplishments, will not vanish after completing a game.
+Although this enables significant changes in the way games are played, an even more substantial difference, and in our view the real gamechanger, is being able to attach your own profile or avatar to an ERC-1155 token, and transferring your character from one game to another.
+For the first time ever this means that all the time invested into leveling up a character, with particular accolades and accomplishments, will not vanish after completing a game.
 The connection between the player and his or her in-game character will strengthen tenfold.
 In essence, this means that you will now be able to create lifelong avatars.
 Seeing that avatar play in an enticing role-playing game, and after finishing that game – getting some cool gear in the process – importing that character into a FPS seems not so far away anymore.

 So how does the entire ecosystem work?